 The Purpose of Reality (Lunar)

-A poetry collection.
+Steve Simpson’s remarkable collection of poetry and illustrations is dream-like, playful and wildly inventive.
 Here is a selection of the beings within:

-The detective, who carelessly morphs into birds and insects, and cannot choose between brooding and moping, until a stylish greyscale client with retrolescent highlights appears.
+The detective, who carelessly morphs into birds and insects, and cannot choose between brooding and moping, until a stylish grayscale client with retrolescent highlights appears.

 Proteus, Homo Sapiens Beta, who discovered fire and put it out, who created a rudimentary encyclopedia that he pedaled across Gondwanaland on weekends.